alronz/b2c-database-selection/Redis/Getting Started/underline_data_structures.md

 #### HyperLogLogs

 Hyperloglogs are probabilistic data structures that are used to count unique items.
 The idea behind this data type is to avoid storing amount of data in memory that is proportional to the items that need to be counted.
 Instead by using a special algorithm to store only a constant amount of memory (around 12K bytes in the worse case) but with an error (less than 1% in Redis implementation) of the estimated count.
-Hyperloglogs are encoded as strings ,hence they are sharing similar commands.
+Hyperloglogs are encoded as strings, hence they are sharing similar commands.